AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Select ![More](/help/assets/icons/More.svg).
    1. From the context menu, select **[!UICONTROL Show as a table]**.

    The main view is updated to show both a line visualization and a table.
+Your Power BI Desktop should look like below.

    ![Power BI Desktop Use Case 2 Final Daily Trend visualization](assets/uc4-pbi-filter-final.png)